ulikabbq/pwsh-lambda/README.md

 module "lambda_pwsh" {
   source = "git@github.com:ulikabbq/pwsh-lambda.git?ref=master//tf"

-  name   = "ulikamodule"
-  region = "us-east-1"
-  script = "test.ps1"
-  owner  = "ulikabbq"
-  repo   = "pwsh-lambda"
-  branch = "master"
-}
+  name   = "ulikamodule" // a unique name for the lambda function region = "us-east-1"   // region for the lambda script = "test.ps1"    // name of the pwsh script to turn into a lambda function owner  = "ulikabbq"    // owner/username for the github account that is associated with the token used repo   = "pwsh-lambda" // name of the github repo branch = "master"      // name of the branch used for the codepipeline }

 output "dns_name" {